 Legal Frontline Plus

 How To Tell If Frontline Plus Is Fake

 All products manufactured by Merial have calendar date reminder stickers intended to ensure pet owners ensure compliance.
 The fake Frontline plus may either have no stickers at all or foreign labels in U.S. packaging.
 Stickers might also be placed on fake packaging to hide any foreign labeling.
 Don’t forget to check for an expiration date and if you see an expiration date on the box your Frontline medication is fake or illegally imported.

 If you have some Frontline Plus that is not packaged in packaging that’s not child-resistant, then it may be counterfeit.
 This is pesticide we’re talking about so by child-resistant, we mean that the individual applicators should be extremely difficult if not impossible to open with bare hands.
 Investigate the individual applicators and verify that they’re child-resistant.
 Furthermore, the directions for opening the applicators should include a graphic illustrating a legitimate, child-resistant applicator package.

 Counterfeit Frontline Plus

-So, whenever you receive a box of Frontline Plus, look over everything.
-So, verify at the product name, registrant name “Merial”, EPA registration number, proper language, unit of measure, percentage, active ingredients which are fipronil and (S)-methoprene, and instruction leaflet to make sure that your furry friend stay’s happy and healthy!
+Whenever you receive or get ready to buy a box of Frontline Plus, look over everything.
+So, verify at the product name, registrant name “Merial”, EPA registration number, proper language, unit of measure, percentage, active ingredients which are fipronil and (S)-methoprene, and the instruction leaflet to make sure that your furry friend stays happy and healthy!
 If you do come across a box of Frontline Plus that is fake, please contact your seller, report it, but don’t forget to properly dispose of it as well.